jerm014/TheStuff/T2/Advanced_HTML-2138.md

 add a horizontal rule
-after the horizontal rule add a paragraph with text `© 2020 Techium, made with <heart> by students at Holberton School.`
+after the horizontal rule add a paragraph with text `© 2020 Techium, made with <heart_character> by students at Holberton School.`
 - add a horizontal rule
-- after the horizontal rule add a paragraph with text `© 2020 Techium, made with <heart> by students at Holberton School.`
+- after the horizontal rule add a paragraph with text `© 2020 Techium, made with <heart_character> by students at Holberton School.`

 - add a horizontal rule
-- after the horizontal rule add a paragraph with text `© 2020 Techium, made with <heart> by students at Holberton School.`
+- after the horizontal rule add a paragraph with text `© 2020 Techium, made with <heart_character> by students at Holberton School.`

 **Repo:**